Your Newborn's Appearance

 - The rounded end of your boy's penis is called the glans.
 The foreskin is the skin that covers the glans.
 Right after birth, your newborn's glans and foreskin are attached.
 This is normal.
 Do not try to pull back the foreskin.
 With time, the foreskin will slowly start to come apart from the glans.
 If your baby had a circumcision, ask his healthcare provider how to care for it.

 - It is common for a baby boy to have an erection of his penis.
 He may have an erection during diaper changes, when breastfeeding, or when you are washing him.
 He may also have an erection when his diaper rubs against his penis.

 What you need to know about your newborn's toes and fingers:

 Your newborn's fingernails are soft, and they will grow quickly.
 You may need to trim them with baby nail clippers 1 or 2 times each week.
-Be careful not to cut too closely to his skin because you may cut the skin and cause bleeding.
-It may be easier to cut his fingernails when he is asleep.
+Be careful not to cut too closely to his or her skin because you may cut the skin and cause bleeding.
+It may be easier to cut the fingernails when he or she is asleep.
 Your newborn's toenails may grow much slower.
 They may be soft and deeply set into each toe.
 You will not need to trim them as often.